mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 ![ROCs_allfeatures.png]({{site.baseurl}}/images/ROCs_allfeatures.png)

 Logistic regression calculates coefficients for each feature, which can be interpreted as relative importances of the features for doing the classification (i.e., for predicting whether a game user has Parkinson's).
+Note, negative coefficients denote importance as well, just with a negative weighting.
 Looking at these coefficients can give a lot of insight into what a model is doing.

 ![feature_coeffs.png]({{site.baseurl}}/images/feature_coeffs.png)

-There are two striking observations to be made from the distribution of these coefficients:
+There are three striking observations to be made from the distribution of these coefficients:

 1. The most informative features by far are the mean times between taps (especially in the 3x3 game, but also in the 4x4 game).
 I found that removing these features severely reduces predictiveness of the model.
+Also predictive, although less so, are the mean distances from flower centers.

 2. The memory score has very little predictive power.
-It is nearly last in the ranking of feature importances (note, negative coefficients denote importance as well, just with a negative weighting -- so memory score, having a coefficient near zero, is one of the least informative features in the list).
+It is last in the ranking of feature importances, with a coefficient near zero.
 I found that the model's predictiveness is not affected by removal of the memory score.

+3. The reaction time, i.e., the time before the first tap in a given gameplay, is actually predictive of Parkinson's in the _opposite_ direction of time between taps.
+This means that Parkinson's patients tend to click faster than non-Parkinson's patients.
+More on this in the next section.

 These observations were very interesting.
 To follow up, I took a look at the distribution of Parkinson's and non-Parkinson's scores on some of the most informative features that came out of my analysis.
-Unlike the memory score, it is clear that the timing between taps say something about whether a user has Parkinson's.
+It is clear that, unlike the memory score, these features do hold information about whether a user has Parkinson's.

 ![feature_plots_3x2_log.png]({{site.baseurl}}/images/feature_plots_3x2_log.png)

 ## The strange case of reaction times

+Back to observation 3 from the feature importances:

+I found it surprising that the reaction times would be faster for Parkinson's patients than for non-Parkinson's patients, so I took a closer look at the data.
+Here, you'll see the reaction times plotted against the mean time between taps for all patients.
+Each dot in the plot below is a single patient.

+![rxntime_vs_meantime.png]({{site.baseurl}}/images/rxntime_vs_meantime.png)

+I circled the

 At first glance, the distribution of reaction times (i.e., the length of time before the first tap in a given game) does not seem to vary strongly between Parkinson's and non-Parkinson's patients (see bottom right histogram above).
 However, as the rug plot demonstrates, there are a handful of Parkinson's patients with excessively long reaction times.

-![rxntime_vs_meantime.png]({{site.baseurl}}/images/rxntime_vs_meantime.png)

 Despite this, reaction time actually has a negative coefficient for prediction - longer reaction times tend to indicate non-Parkinson's, unlike the trend for mean time between taps.
 This is surprising, and deserves more attention in future analysis.